AnuvaGoyal/TECH-A-THON-Emotion-Based-Movie-Recommender-System/README.md

 >More features can be incorporated in the model through refining the dataset with more labels.

->*Further the Movie Recommender System can be integrated with filters such as recommending the movies on the basis on emotion and gender rather than just emotion.
-The SER Model can predict emotion as well as gender.
-So this feature will be helpful in adding on a filter according to the gender.*
+>*Further the Movie Recommender System can be integrated with filters such as recommending the movies on the basis of age, language, gender and emotion.*

->*Right now, the deployment of the SER Model is successful.
-The Movie Recommender System is yet to be incorporated with it.*

 ## Team Contributors
 >Anuva Goyal